|

 The crest is a nod to

-the family legend and
+the family legend.

 The livery colours of